Soaring QB market further evidence that moving on from Russell Wilson was right move

 No, the deal isn’t exactly what it seems.
 Much of the guaranteed money kicks in three days after the next Super Bowl, which means Carr is going to have to prove himself to the Raiders in 2022.

-But it still represents a massive in hike in what quarterbacks command these days.
+But it still represents a massive hike in what quarterbacks command these days.
 And it makes me wonder: Would extending Russell Wilson have been worth it for the Seahawks?

 This, of course, is a hypothetical, as it appears Wilson made clear he wasn’t interested in playing on a new contract with Seattle.
 His displeasure is ultimately what forced coach Pete Carroll and general manager John Schneider to trade him to the Broncos for a plethora of draft picks.